In partnership with

 • Each employee/volunteer may complete only one survey.

-• Encourage employees in all departments and compensation levels (hourly, supervisory, senior management, etc.) to participate.
+• Encourage permanent employees in all departments and compensation levels (hourly, supervisory, senior management, etc.) to participate.

 • A minimum of 10 employees and/or qualified volunteers (if applicable) or 10% of this workforce, whichever is greater, must complete the survey.

 • The employee survey counts for 5/6 of the total 100 Best Nonprofits score.